danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 At the time of this writing (~mid 2024), the Clipboard API is not fully supported in all browsers.
 See the MDN docs for <a class="markdown-link" href="https://developer.mozilla.org/en-US/docs/Web/API/Clipboard#browser_compatibility">browser compatibility</a>.
 </aside>

-However, in order to do this, the controller needs to know what text to copy.
+The controller needs to know what text to copy.
 The actual text is contained in the content div.
-This requires getting a reference to the DOM element `<div>the text in here</div>`.
+This requires getting a reference to the DOM element `<div>The sun gently peeked through...</div>`.
 This is explained in the next section.

 ## Targets